edgexfoundry/developer-scripts/releases/nightly-build/compose-files/README.md

 > **NOTES: **
 >
 > - *DO NOT EDIT the files directly for permanent changes.
-Make all permanent changes to the source compose files in the `source` folder and then regenerate these files*
+Make all permanent changes to the source compose files in the `compose-builder` folder and then regenerate these files*
-> - Use `make build-all` to regenerate all the following compose files.
+> - Use `make build` to regenerate all the following compose files.
-> - See each description for the convenience `make` commands that are provided to work with that compose file.
+> - See each description for the convenience `make` commands that are provided to work with these compose files.

 - **docker-compose-nexus.yml**
     Contains all the services required to run in secure configuration.